 9.1 You are responsible for ensuring that the Goods are suitable for your requirements and any advice or guidance we may provide about the selection of Goods (i) relies on information from our suppliers or other third parties (ii) is given free of charge in good faith and (iii) does not constitute any representation about the suitability of the Goods.

 9.2 All terms, conditions and warranties implied by statute (including the Sale of Goods Act 1979 as amended) are hereby excluded.

 9.3 Except as expressly provided in clause 5 we are not liable in any circumstances for any financial loss including loss of profits, loss of business, losses due to third party claims or for any consequential losses whether foreseeable or not.

 9.4 Our pricing is predicated on the limitations of liability in this clause 9 and accordingly you acknowledge that this limitation represents an acceptable compromise between cost and risk.

 9.5 Nothing in this clause 9 or in any other term of this Contract applies to limit or exclude our liability to you for loss resulting from (i) death or personal injury resulting from our negligence or under the Consumer Protection Act 1987 (ii) breach of statutory undertakings as to title or (iii) fraudulent misrepresentation.

-12.1 Autoelectro Ltd shall not be liable for any loss or consequential liability or damage sustained by the Customer by reason of act of god war, riot, fire, strike, lock out, governmental control or regulation, abnormal weather conditions, accident breakdown or any other circumstances beyond its control.
+11.1 Autoelectro Ltd shall not be liable for any loss or consequential liability or damage sustained by the customer by reason of act of God, war, riot, fire, strike, lock out, governmental control or regulation, abnormal weather conditions, accident breakdown or any other circumstances beyond its control.